top of page

 “I can’t do it,” she said and I knew she needed a real heart-to-heart.

-I would remind her as I hugged her goodbye in the morning, when she sat down to do homework and when she mentioned wanting to try a new activity.
-Sometimes I’d remind her at unexpected times, like when she was drifting off to sleep or having fun playing with her friends.
+Math isn’t your thing, I would say, hugging her goodbye in the morning.
+You’re too dumb to learn new things, I’d remind her as she sat down to homework.
+You’ll never be good at anything, I’d point out if she wanted to try a new activity.
+Sometimes, I’d remind her at unexpected times, like when she was drifting off to sleep or having fun playing with her friends.
+Your friends think you’re useless, I’d whisper in her ear.

 Do you feel an increasing sense of outrage?